 Well, there was a time when physicists used to believe that an element or metallic alloy will never lose its all-electric resistance.
 In other words, during the flow of electric current in any material, there will always be a loss of energy.
 But this classical view was drastically changed with the emergence of superconductors.

-In this article, I will give you a brief analysis of superconductors regarding its definition, history, types.
-I mean everything.
+In this article, I will give you a brief analysis of superconductors regarding their definition, history, types.
+More importantly, I will also talk about some of the most important applications of superconductors in real life.
 So, just buckle up for this nasty ride.
 And, let me know if you lost your energy or not.

 What are superconductors anyway?
-A material or an alloy when cooled or condensed below a certain temperature (call it a superconducting transition temperature), it drastically loses all its electrical resistance.
+Superconductors are material or an alloy when cooled or condensed below a certain temperature (call it a superconducting transition temperature), it drastically loses all its electrical resistance.
 In other words, there is no loss of energy in any form.

 This zero resistance phenomenon came to be known as superconductivity.
 And the material that exhibits these properties are called superconducting materials.
 The current which flows during superconductivity is famously known as a supercurrent.
 Simply because there is no loss of energy in any form.